-Luckily, design afficianoda and @kbbmagazine journo Rachel Ogden found me some gorgeous examples, and herewith I share them with you…
+Luckily, design aficionado and @kbbmagazine journo Rachel Ogden found me some gorgeous examples, and so I’m going to share them with you…

-Ok ok, I said bedroom wall ideas that AREN’T wallpaper, I know, but stick with me.
+OK, OK, I said bedroom wall ideas that AREN’T wallpaper, I know, but stick with me.
 The conventional wisdom is to pick one patterned paper for a bedroom.
-However, by choosing two you can create zones – a great idea if your space also has to function as a home office or dressing area.
+However, by choosing two you can create zones.
+This is a great idea if your space also has to function as a home office or dressing area.

 The trick is to select clearly different designs which share a similar colour palette, so they coordinate without clashing.
 A softly repeating pattern is ideal for the restful area, while lively birds, animals or botanicals suit

-a more active zone – whether that’s an alcove, corner or spot near a window.
-Note how the middle section of wallpaper in the image below stands proud of the rest of the wall adding extra interest.
+a more active zone.
+This could be an alcove, corner or spot near a window.
+Note how the middle section of wallpaper in the image below stands proud of the rest of the wall, adding extra interest.
 You could achieve this with a false wall or panel if you don’t have a chimneybreast.

 Easier to keep clean and simpler to update than wallpaper, the idea of fabric hangings is gaining traction.
-One reason is the prevalence of gorgeous graphic designs that look striking when hung across walls, or above a bed to give the feeling of an oversized headboard.
+One reason is the prevalence of gorgeous graphic designs that look striking when hung across walls.
+Alternatively, hang them above a bed to give the feeling of an oversized headboard.

-It’s important to let the fabric take centre stage, so don’t worry too much about ornate poles – and, crucially, think about changing it with the seasons.
-While thick, weighty fabrics create a cosy feel in the cooler months, choosing relaxed linens and colourful prints will result in a light, fresh look for the warmer seasons, even when the sun isn’t shining.
+It’s important to let the fabric take centre stage, so don’t worry too much about ornate poles.
+However, think about changing the fabric with the seasons.
+Choose thick, weighty fabrics to create a cosy feel in the cooler months.
+Then choose relaxed linens and colourful prints for a light, fresh look for the warmer seasons, even when the sun isn’t shining.
 Easy as ever.

-The idea of tiling a bedroom wall may seem like moving away from a cosy, welcoming room but there are many plus points.
-Tiles are a great way to add a more tactile feel if you choose a textured finish, or subtle sparkle with mosaics, glass tiles, or highly polished surfaces.
+The idea of tiling a bedroom wall may seem like moving away from a cosy, welcoming room.
+However, there are many plus points.
+Tiles are a great way to add a more tactile feel if you choose a textured finish.
+You can also add a subtle sparkle with mosaics, glass tiles, or highly polished surfaces.

 If you’re ready to embrace wood, try using it on a wall.
 Cladding is a good way to cover up uneven surfaces or bring